SquareBracketAssociates/UpdatedPharoByExample/CONTRIBUTING.md

 ###Generating the book

 First of all you have to run `./download.sh` to obtain the Pillar executable that does all the job.

 To generate your book execute `./compile.sh`.
 If you want to generate only one chapter, pass the file's path to the script: `./compile.sh Example/Example.pillar`.
 If you have `pdflatex` installed and available in your system's `PATH`, the script will also generate pdf files.

+#### Installing `pdflatex` on Mac OS X
+If you're on a recent Mac OS X version, you will need to do the following:

+1. Download and install [MacTeX](http://tug.org/mactex/) (the 2.4Gb **MacTeX.pkg** file)
+2. Manually ensure that `pdftex` (and other LaTeX-related binaries) are in your system PATH.
+If, after installing the .pkg, the command `which pdftex` yields an empty result, run the following in your terminal:

+    ```bash
+    echo /usr/texbin > TeX
+    sudo mv TeX /etc/paths.d
+    ```

 ###Adding a chapter

 To add a chapter create a directory for it (named, e.g., `Example`) and put there a `.pillar` file (named, e.g., `Example.pillar`) which will contain the chapter itself.
 Put images in the `figures` subdirectory of the new chapter directory.

 Add your chapter to: